CBroemse/SimilaritYWriter20/README.md

     ========================================================

 Now we try to define rules concerning the metric' above.
-One guidline is to use bone list as a mode but keep 'realy big' input like:
+One guidline is to use bone list as a mode but keep 'realy big' input like below at bay:

       e.g*> listBackofHead = map show [1..1978419655660313589123979]
          *> lineTerror= map show [[1..1978419655660313589123979]]